mwshinn/PyDDM/doc/cookbook/howto.rst

 1. It is only possible to run fits in parallel if they are on the same computer.
 It is not possible to fit across multiple nodes in a cluster, for example.
-2. Due to a bug in pathos, all model components must be **defined in a separate file** and then imported when using the object-oriented interface.
+2. If you are using the object-oriented interface and an old version of Python or pathos, all model components must be defined in a separate file and then imported.
+Otherwise model fitting will crash.
 3. Only models with many conditions will be sped up by parallelization.
 The cardinality of the cartesian product of the conditions is the maximum number of CPUs that will have an effect: for example, if you have four coherence